 Highland Lake is located seventy miles east of the current federally recognized Cherokee Reservation.

 We honor the Spirit of this land and the history of the indigenous people, and we seek to continually learn from and honor the wisdom inherent to this place and native people.

 We seek to honor the original spirit and purpose of this land, and to infuse ourselves in it so that we may steward it for the future.

-We know from observation that the ecological environment is naturally regenerative, left to its own devices.
+We know from observation that the ecological environment is inherently renewable, left to its own devices.

 Therefore, we can learn from it.
-We can model a localized economy after regenerative ecology, and if we stay close to nature, it will help us to always remember what's important.
+We can model a localized economy after this organic ecology, and if we stay close to nature, it will help us to always remember what's important.